jexxa-projects/JexxaTutorials/TimeService/README.md

 }
 ```

-## Implement the Application ##
+## 4. Implement the Application ##

 Finally, we have to write our application.
 As you can see in the code below, the only difference compared to `HelloJexxa`
-is that we bind a JMSAdapter to our TimeListener
+is that we bind a JMSAdapter to our TimeListener.

-*   In case we use JMS, we connect JMSAdapter to the application specific port adapter.
-*   The rest of the main method is similar to `HelloJexxa` tutorial.

 ```java
 public final class TimeService